© Vietato l'utilizzo dei contenuti senza autorizzazione

 Padua

-Basilica Cathedral of Santa Maria Assunta, better known as the Duomo, built in the 16th century and to whose construction Michelangelo contributed
+Basilica Cathedral of Santa Maria Assunta, better known as the Duomo, built in the 16th century and in whose work Michelangelo participated

 d4b37ea8-d6e5-4f22-90ef-41c61f55212c